 - resulting in the identification of a witness to criminal proceedings whose identity is not a matter of public knowledge.

-- resulting in the publication of information relating to a person who is a witness of such a nature that would be likely to discourage the person giving evidence,
+- resulting in the publication of information relating to a person who is a witness of such a nature that would be likely to discourage the person from giving evidence,

 - resulting in the publication of personal information which constitutes an unwarranted and serious infringement of a personal right to privacy,

-- adversely affects international relations including those with Northern Ireland.
+- adversely affects international relations, including those with Northern Ireland.

-A person is presumed for the purpose of the offence to know that the disclosure of information is likely to have a harmful effect if a reasonable person would, in the circumstances, be aware that the disclosure could have this effect.
+A person is presumed, for the purpose of the offence, to know that the disclosure of information is likely to have a harmful effect if a reasonable person would, in the circumstances, be aware that the disclosure could have this effect.

 The provision does not prevent disclosure of information to the Department, DPP, Chief State Solicitor, CAB, Comptroller and Auditor General, Garda Ombudsman, the Garda Inspectorate, the Revenue Commissioners, the Courts, Tribunals as otherwise authorised by the law.